 ← Field Notes

-Spoiler: it is not 100.
+It is not 100.
 It is the right ones in the right places.
-Here is the breakdown.
+Here is the review breakdown that gets roofing companies called first.

 Every roofer asks the same question at some point.
 How many reviews do I need before homeowners start picking me over the other guy?